Suzuki Spark Plug NGK - DL 650 V-Strom 2004-2012

 The spark plug temperature remains too low and causes deposits to

-build up on the firing end; the deposits offer an electrical leakage path
+up on the firing end; the deposits offer an electrical leakage path

 that gives rise to loss of sparks.